major0282/OPENPILOT2/README.md

 ## How and Why to Use

 openpilot queries the firmware of your vehicle upon start and configures itself to your vehicle accordingly with a list of pre-existing firmwares in the codebase.
 This process is called [Fingerprinting](https://github.com/commaai/openpilot/wiki/Fingerprinting).
-If you currently see an error of `Car Unrecognized: Dashcam Mode`, you should try to go through the [fingerprinting guide](https://github.com/commaai/openpilot/wiki/Fingerprinting). *Please make sure to follow the suggestion in the guide to try the `master-ci` branch first.*
+If you currently see an error of `Car Unrecognized: Dashcam Mode`, you should try to go through the [fingerprinting guide](https://github.com/commaai/openpilot/wiki/Fingerprinting). *Please make sure to follow the suggestion in the guide to try the `master-ci` branch first and reaching out to the vehicle brand's Discord channel if you have issues.*

-If you are having trouble going through the fingerprinting guide, you could use this repository to install a version of openpilot on your vehicle with a hardcoded fingerprint so you can get things working ASAP.
+If you are having trouble going through the fingerprinting guide and after consulting the vehicle brand's Discord channel, you may agree to use this repository to install a version of openpilot on your vehicle with a hardcoded fingerprint so you can get things working ASAP.
 This method does not require knowledge of SSH, editing code, or modifying system files.

-_Be aware that choosing and setting an erronous fingerprint can and usually will cause your vehicle and openpilot to behave unexpectedly_. **Consult your vehicle brand's Discord channel for guidance first.**
+_Be aware that choosing and setting an erronous fingerprint can and usually will cause your vehicle and openpilot to behave unexpectedly_. **To repeat, consult your vehicle brand's Discord channel for guidance first.**

 This repository is not to be considered a replacement for proper fingerprinting and should be used as an emergency, last, and temporary resort.
 As such, it does not apply cosmetic changes to the UI to disable warning messages such as "untested branch" as that is a genuine warning.
 Users and resident vehicle brand experts prescribing this should campaign and create an [pull request for the proper upstreaming of their fingerprints to the official openpilot repository](https://github.com/commaai/openpilot/pulls).
 The commits of this repository are direct child commits of the official commits.